opsone-ch/documentation/index.rst

 It's targeted at an technical audience, mainly developers and sysadmins.
 Marketing and contract related details are available on our `website <https://snowflakeops.ch>`_.

+.. warning::  This document is for the development version 6 which is currently in alpha stage.
+The current main version is 5-0-stable.

 Version 6
 -------------------------------------------